Degrees & Divisions

 Doctoral Degrees

 The traditional PhD, which is offered to Nicholas School students through The Graduate School, provides the opportunity for students to pursue in-depth interest in a more narrowly focused field in preparation for a career in teaching and/or research or in application-oriented settings.
-Doctoral students work with faculty in each of the Nicholas School’s three divisions: environmental sciences and policy, earth and climate sciences, and marine science and conservation.
+Doctoral students work with faculty in each of the Nicholas School’s four divisions: environmental natural sciences, environmental social systems, earth and climate sciences, and marine science and conservation.

 Undergraduate Degrees